Karlitoyo/Waste-Not-Want-Not/README.md

 bids on items.

-The website is broken down into 4 main pages, as detailed below -
+The website development and purpose has been broken down, into the detailed sections below -

   > ## Contents